-Department members assigned a BWC shall be trained in the system's operation.
+Department members assigned a BWC shall be trained in the system's operation by designated training staff.
 Members shall operate the BWC consistent with policies, system manuals, and training.
 The deployment of the BWC systems will not interfere with normal operations and patrol procedures.
+All police supervisors shall complete the department online training component for BWC operation.